spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 Welcome to Spectro Cloud Palette
 ```

 The video below demonstrates Palette's authentication process.
-Ensure you utilize values specific to your environment.
+Ensure you utilize values specific to your environment, such as the correct Palette URL.
+Contact your Palette administrator for the correct URL if you use a self-hosted Palette or VerteX instance.

 <Video title="palette-login-video" src="/videos/palette-login.mp4"></Video>